sreco002/Dada-Automata/README.md

 MejiAs, U., 2013.
 Off the network.
 1st edition Electronic  Mediations , University of Minnesota Press

 <h2>Physical installation and programming</h2>
-Material : Wood, electronics, wire, wool, metal Technical requirement : see the Doc Risk assessment The applications have been created within node.js environment https://nodejs.org and the generative poetry with python via jupyter notebook.
+Material : Wood, electronics, wire, wool, metal Technical requirement : see the Doc Risk assessment</br>
+The applications have been created within node.js environment https://nodejs.org and the generative poetry with python via jupyter notebook.

 <h3>Pre-request</h3>
-via Serial port, connection to an Arduino establishing the connection via port declared in DadaServerSpeakerdraw.js Install p5 js libraries https://p5js.org/libraries/ specified in index.html file of the T1KW folder Install dependencies specified in the package.json files via https://www.npmjs.com/
+via Serial port, connection to an Arduino establishing the connection via port declared in DadaServerSpeakerdraw.js</br>
+Install p5 js libraries https://p5js.org/libraries/ specified in index.html file of the T1KW folder</br>
+Install dependencies specified in the package.json files via https://www.npmjs.com/</br>

 <h3>Equipment </h3>
-Unidirectional Microphone
+Unidirectional Microphone </br>
-Bluetooth speaker
+Bluetooth speaker</br>
-Proximity sensor with a servo, 5 micro Dc motors with a capacitive touch sensor and 5 servos with a capacitive touch sensor Projector
+Proximity sensor with a servo, 5 micro Dc motors with a capacitive touch sensor and 5 servos with a capacitive touch sensor</br>
+Projector</br>

-To run environment sound drawing independantly of the whole application , run SoundDraw.js to generate dada poetry independantly of the whole application run DadaStory.py to generate the nodeMaskText.txt feeder of the generative poetry system, run TextGen-NodeMaskText.ipynb in Training folder
+To run environment sound drawing independantly of the whole application , run SoundDraw.js</br>
+to generate dada poetry independantly of the whole application run DadaStory.py</br>
+to generate the nodeMaskText.txt feeder of the generative poetry system, run TextGen-NodeMaskText.ipynb in Training folder </br>